 - Safe travel in avalanche terrain requires training and experience.
-This bulletin is just one tool to help you make your own decisions in avalanche terrain.
+This advisory is just one tool to help you make your own decisions in avalanche terrain.
 You control your own risk by choosing where, when, and how you travel. - Anticipate a changing avalanche danger when actual weather differs from the higher summits forecast.
-For more information contact the Forest Service Snow Rangers, or the AMC at Pinkham Notch or Hermit Lake. - Posted 6:50a.m.
-April 30, 2016.
-A new advisory will be issued when conditions warrant.
+For more information contact the Forest Service Snow Rangers, the AMC at the Pinkham Notch Visitor Center, or the caretakers at Hermit Lake Shelters. - Posted 8:00am, Sunday, May 1, 2016.
+A new advisory will be issued tomorrow.